 This article was first published on DIGITALSOULS.COM on Dec.21, 2012.

-Artist, philosopher, social impact entrepreneur.
+Artist, philosopher, startup founder.
 Editor of DIGITALSOULS.COM.